eshwes01/FoodQuiz/README.md

 ## 3. Design choice

-  Easy, simple and user oriented design was created as well as
+  Easy, simple and user oriented design was created as well as the use of easy navigable buttons.

 ## Colour Scheme